You could do a foundation degree or higher national diploma in fashion design or fashion and textiles.

 There is strong competition for jobs in the fashion industry, so any contacts and experience you can get will help when looking for work.
 You could get this through internships, work placements or volunteering.

 You'll need to put together a portfolio of your work to take to course and job interviews.
-This should include mood boards, designs and drawings.
-An employer or college may also ask you to take along actual clothes that you've produced.
+This should include mood boards, designs, drawings and a couple of examples of finished items of clothing you have made.

 You can find more details about working in fashion from: